chjackson/survextrap/README.md

 # survextrap

-`survextrap` is an R package to model survival from a combination of
+`survextrap` is an R package for parametric survival modelling with either or both of:

 1. A standard individual-level, right-censored survival dataset, e.g.